Skip to navigation Skip to main content

 This will look for a mylayout.njk Nunjucks file in your includes folder at _includes/mylayout.njk.

 Next, we need to create a mylayout.njk file.
-It can contain any type of text, but here we’re using HTML:
+It may contain any arbitrary text, but here we’re using HTML:

 Filename _includes/mylayout.njk